adamsarpatki/manticore/content/post/tools_of_the_trade_analog/tools_of_the_trade_analog.md

 Mechanical pencils would also work, but they’re probably more expensive, and if you’re not careful and push down too hard (like I tend to do), you could leave unerasable marks on the paper.
 I use a Uni Kuru Toga 05 (the one that comes with the Pipe Slide mechanism), which is an over-engineered Japanese mechanical pencil.
 The Pipe Slide protects your lead, and when you lift it off the paper, the inner mechanism rotates it, so while you’re writing or drawing, it won’t get really sharp on one side, instead, it stays nice and round.

 Clutch pencils would be a great option, too.
 They’re these mechanical pencils that use lead that’s at least 2 mm thick, so it’s more ideal for drawing and shading than regular mechanical pencils.
-Read more about them [here](https://unsharpen.com/clutch-pencil-basics/). s hard, HB is somewhat hard, but somewhat dark, while a 4B pencil would be really soft and dark.
+Read more about them [here](https://unsharpen.com/clutch-pencil-basics/).

+*H or HB refers to the hardness and blackness of the lead in the pencil.
+H is hard, HB is somewhat hard, but somewhat dark, while a 4B pencil would be really soft and dark.
 For more info on this, check out [this post](https://www.fabercastell.com/blogs/creativity-for-life/graphite-pencil-lead-degree-hardness) on Faber-Castell’s website.

 ## Rubbers